-We emphasize on the fact that the solution curves to Euler-Lagrange equations on $N$ must remain on the submanifold $N$.
-That is why the additional constraint ${\rm d}_T\phi^{\alpha}$ appears when considering the problem on the whole configuration manifold and two family of Lagrange multipliers are necessary.
+We emphasize the fact that solution curves to the Euler-Lagrange equations on $N$ must remain on the submanifold $N$.
+That is why the additional constraint ${\rm d}_T\phi^{\alpha}$ appears when considering the problem on the whole configuration manifold and two families of Lagrange multipliers are necessary.
 This is a crucial point when discretizing constrained mechanical systems to obtain numerical integrators that simultaneously preserve the holonomic constraints and the tangency condition.